 Under the South Carolina Underwater Antiquities Act, divers require a Hobby License to collect fossils.
 These can be obtained within 2-4 weeks, and will set you back $5-36 depending on duration and your resident status.

-Both Florida and South Carolina’s permits will require you to report on your findings when you bring fossils back from a dive.
+Both Florida and South Carolina’s permits require you to report your findings when you bring fossils back from a dive.
 Whilst this may seem tedious, it’s a worthwhile price to pay to be able to own a piece of history.
-The Florida Museum has also put together an incredibly valuable resource advising amateur fossil hunters on how to take care of their treasures.
+The Florida Museum has also put together a valuable resource advising amateur fossil hunters on how to take care of their treasures.

 What certification do I need for shark tooth diving?

 Depending on where you plan to scuba dive for fossils, you may need to gain some extra experience first.
-Some popular megalodon tooth dive sites can be deep (30-40m) with silty bottom compositions.
-The depth means that you will need to pay close attention to your no decompression limits, and you may want to consider doing your nitrox certification to extend your time limits if you haven’t already.
+Some popular megalodon tooth dive sites can be deep (30-40m, 98-131ft) with silty bottom compositions.
+The depth means that you will need to pay close attention to your no decompression limits.
+You may want to consider doing your nitrox certification to extend your bottom time.

 Diving in areas with silt and sand means that you also need to have great buoyancy and propulsion (finning) techniques.
 This prevents you from disturbing the bottom and lowering the visibility.
 You should be confident diving in low visibility in case the silt is disturbed.
 This could be due to other divers or the conditions.